 The Diamond Rings show at This Ain’t Hollywood was one of the most highly anticipated shows of 2012.
 It sold out quickly and the hype surrounding it was huge.
 Diamond Rings were, as expected, great.
 The big surprise of the night, however, was opener Jessy Lanza.
 It was Jessy’s first show of the sort and it was very well received.
 The buzz spread quickly and the lasting impression that show made on the crowd was, ‘damn, Jessy Lanza was amazing”.
 In fact, Jessy was so well received that I found out about her show with Trust this weekend, months and months ago.
 The hype is worthy, because Jessy is fantastic and is likely going to become one of Hamilton’s finest musical exports.
-She is playing This Ain’t Hollywood with Juno nominated Trust, this Saturday.
-See more details here.
+(2017 Edit: This prediction came true in a huge way, shoutouts Jessy Lanza)

 I caught up with Jessy to talk about her year, r’n’b music, and what’s next for her.